Guidelines: problems aplenty

 I do not make a habit of reading books like this, since I have already made most of these points myself.
 And continuing to read literature which simply agrees with what you already think is not a priority, reading material which disagrees with what you think is what good scientists do.
 However, when I decided I would write a commentary about guidelines it was necessary to read or re-read these texts.

-The serious persistent problems surrounding confliction and evidence relating to guidelines are undeniable, as evidenced by many recent reviews (8, 17-19), which indicate, as suggested above, that little has changed over the last decade or so, despite all the kerfuffle.
+The serious persistent problems surrounding confliction and evidence relating to guidelines are undeniable, as evidenced by many recent reviews (20, 34-36), which indicate, as suggested above, that little has changed over the last decade or two, despite all the kerfuffle.

 These problems are related to, first and foremost, the appropriation, hiding and distorting of patient data by ‘big-pharma’ (see below), as well as the conflicted handling, and then mis-used third-rate science, that underpins most of the clinical-trial base, and thus of the ‘evidence-based medicine’ enterprise.